datahub-project/datahub/docs/how/updating-datahub.md

 - Protobuf CLI will no longer create binary encoded protoc custom properties.
 Flag added `-protocProp` in case this behavior is required.
+- `datahub get ...` CLI output format changed a bit.
+To use the older output format pass `datahub get -v 1 ...`

 ### Potential Downtime